 You will also be given a compression garment that you are advised to wear for up to 8 weeks during your recovery process.
 It helps reduce swelling and also molds the skin to your new contours.
 The more diligently you wear this garment, the better your results are going to be.
 Different surgeons may give different instructions for how long you should wear your compression garments.
 At NuBody Concepts, we encourage patients to wear it for 6 weeks and to only take it off for showers and washing, for patient safety.

 Your surgeon will have placed temporary drains in the small incisions beneath the skin.
 This will allow for any excess fluids to drain for 24-36 hours.
 You will also receive extra dressings should you need to replace them.

 For a few days, you may experience some pain and soreness in the treatment area.
 Your surgeon may have prescribed pain medication to manage your discomfort and to aid the healing process.
 Make sure you follow your dosage schedule closely.

 You will also be given post-op instructions regarding showering and icing.
 It is important to follow all instructions closely and to come to your follow-up appointment.
 You should also make sure that you hydrate well and avoid any and all strenuous activity in the first 1-2 days.

 3. First 2 Weeks

-Most liposuction patients return to their day-to-day activities within 1-2 days of their procedure.
+Most liposuction treatment patients return to their day-to-day activities or light exercise within 1-2 days of their procedure.
 There may be some bruising, redness, and swelling for up to a week, but in general this doesn’t prevent you from moving around as normal.
 In fact, your doctor wants you to move around.
 Remaining in bed increases the risk of blood clots in the legs and lungs, so a modest amount of regular movement from the time you return home is important.